5 Great Ideas for Small Office Floor Plans

 How to Create a Small Office Floor Plan

 The best strategy to create a small office floor plan is to plan ahead.
-You can use a software tool such as plan your office design with the RoomSketcher App to quickly sketch out the floor plan for the area you intend to use for your office.
+You can use a software tool such as the RoomSketcher App to quickly sketch out the floor plan for the area you intend to use for your office.
 Measure the dimensions of the space, including doors and windows, and drag-and-drop to size walls and add windows and doors onto the plan.
 Finally, drag-and-drop furniture and move it around until you’ve found your perfect small office floor plan.